Government and Incentives

 At a certain point, the rules of the government become the most important thing in the industry.
 The rules, being arbitrary, imperfect, and made by humans like yourself and myself, will favor some people in the industry more than others.
 Thus begins the story of pressure group politics.

-As politicians do more and more and the government grows more powerful, people are more incentivized to influence it.
+Politicians have become incentivized by the rising importance of their role to do more and more—to implement more violence across the board.
+As politicians implement more laws and the government grows more powerful, people are more incentivized to influence it.
 In this way, the process turns from a tiny snowball into a roaring avalanche.

 Every issue becomes a political issue.
 The story becomes about power and control.
 More and more money and energy are absorbed into the hands of fewer and fewer decision makers.
 People are incentivized to form around dividing lines and battle for the ability to be those decision makers, or feel that they are represented by those decision makers.